techlahoma/broadcasting/TwitchHighlighting/Twitch Highlight.md

 1. Open the Techlahoma [Twitch Highlights Spreadsheet](https://docs.google.com/spreadsheets/d/1cJqVigTtYIMWPtaYsagYzyYBV1EHO1HTTjpYIt_9Nag)
 1. Select a broadcast with no name in the `Highlighter Name` column.
 1. Put your first name in the `Highlighter Name` column.
+1. Set the status of the video to `Highlighting`.
 1. Follow the `Twitch Highlighting Link`.
 If blank, follow the steps below in the **Video Producer** section.

 > ### Video Producer